Ismael76/GamesGrotto-Server/README.md

 # Bugs
 - Known bug: when user exits game if they press up whilst the popup appears they automatically walk up on game exit
 - Select dropdown UI issues
-- Heroku removing free PGsql DB usage from NOV 2022
+- Heroku removing free PGsql DB usage from Nov 2022

 # Wins and Challenges
 ### Wins